-For most of today's mixed-signal designs-and particularly in classical analog design-the processed signal is represented by a voltage difference, so that the supply voltage determines the maximum signal.
-Decreasing supplies, a consequence of constant-field scaling, means decreasing the maximum achievable signal level.
+For most of today's mixed-signal designs operating below 3 GHz, for all PAs-and particularly in classical analog design-the processed signal is represented by a voltage difference, so that the supply voltage determines the maximum signal.
+Decreasing supplies, a consequence of constant-field scaling, imply a decrease of the maximum achievable signal level.
 This has a strong impact on mixed-signal product development for SOC solutions.
-Typical development time for new mixed-signal parts is much longer than for digital and memory parts; sheer lack of design resources thus becomes another key challenge.
-An ideal design process would reuse existing mixed-signal designs and adjust parameters to meet interface specifications between a given SOC and the outside world, but such reuse depends on a second type of MOSFET that does not scale its maximum operating voltage and has a similar electrical behavior.
-This challenge has led to the specification in the PIDS chapter of a mixed-signal CMOS transistor that uses a higher analog supply voltage and stays unchanged across multiple digital technology generations.
-Even with such a device, voltage reduction and development time of analog circuit blocks are major obstacles to low-cost and efficient scaling of mixed-signal functions.
-In summary, the most daunting mixed-signal challenges are:
+Improvements in simulation accuracy for parametric behavior do not scale with the rate at which lithographic complexity increases in the most advanced CMOS process nodes.
+Therefore, fixed layout rules are needed, which limit flexibility and potential reuse.
+Even though first-pass success of analog, RF and mm-wave designs is increasing due to better simulation tools and models, the typical development time for new mixed-signal parts is still longer than for digital and memory parts.
+If not areaconstrained, an ideal design process would reuse existing mixed-signal designs and adjust parameters to meet interface specifications between a given SOC and the outside world; however, such reuse sometimes depends on a second type of MOSFET that does not scale its maximum operating voltage and has a similar or better electrical behavior.
+This challenge has led to the specification in the PIDS Chapter of a mixed-signal CMOS transistor that uses a higher analog supply voltage and improves across multiple digital technology generations.
+Even with such a device, it is time-consuming to scale an analog block to a new technology node due to the lack of any efficient methodology for parametric verification.
+Furthermore, such a scaling approach minimizes cost benefits from analog scaling, and is therefore undesirable for designs with larger amounts of analog content.
+In such cases, complete redesigns even including architectural changes are still common.
+In summary, voltage reduction and development time of analog circuit blocks are still major obstacles to low-cost and efficient scaling of mixed-signal functions.
+The most daunting mixed-signal challenges are:

-- Decreasing supply voltage, with needs including current-mode circuits, charge pumps for voltage enhancement, and thorough optimization of voltage levels in standard-cell circuits (PIDS, Design) - Increasing relative parametric variations, with needs including active mismatch compensation, and tradeoffs of speed versus resolution in product definition (PIDS, FEP, Lithography, Design) - Increasing numbers of analog transistors per chip, with needs including faster processing speed, more accurate compact models, and improved convergence of mixed-signal simulation tools (Modeling and Simulation, Design) - Increasing processing speed (carrier or clock frequencies), with needs including more accurate modeling of devices and interconnects, as well as test capability and package- and system-level integration (Test, Assembly and Packaging, Modeling and Simulation) - Increasing crosstalk arising from SOC integration, with needs including more accurate modeling of parasitics, fully differential design for RF circuits, as well as technology measures outlined in the PIDS chapter (PIDS, Modeling and Simulation, Design) - Shortage of design skills and productivity arising from lack of training and poor automation, with needs including education and basic design tools research (Design)
+- Decreasing supply voltage, with needs including current-mode circuits, charge pumps for voltage enhancement, and thorough optimization of voltage levels in standard-cell circuits (PIDS, Design); - Increasingly overwhelming layout parasitics in nanoscale CMOS which render schematic level design useless before layout extraction (Modeling and Simulation, Design); - Increasing relative parametric variations, with needs including active mismatch compensation, and tradeoffs of speed versus resolution in product definition (PIDS, FEP, Lithography, Design);

+- Increasing numbers of analog transistors per chip, with needs including faster processing speed, more accurate compact models, and improved convergence of mixed-signal simulation tools (Modeling and Simulation, Design); - Increasing processing speed (carrier or clock frequencies), with needs including more accurate modeling of devices, inductive effects in the immediate metalization on top of the device, and interconnects, as well as test capability and package- and system-level integration (Test, Assembly and Packaging, Modeling and Simulation); - Increasing crosstalk arising from SOC integration, with needs including more accurate modeling of parasitics, fully differential design for RF and mm-wave circuits, as well as technology measures outlined in the PIDS Chapter (PIDS, Modeling and Simulation, Design); - Shortage of design skills and productivity arising from lack of training and poor automation, with needs including education and basic design tools research (Design); and - Lack of reuse-oriented parametric regression suites for analog verification.